Darshan746/DesignPattern/out/production/DesignPattern/com/darshan/designPattern/facade/ReadMe.txt

 NOTE
 ====
- It hides the complexities of the system and provides an interface/class to the client, from where the client can access the system.
+ It hides the complexities of the system and provides an interface/class to the client, from where the client can access the system/subSystem.